atlasphp/Atlas.Transit/README.md

   (`snake_case`, `camelCase`, `PascalCase`); defaults to `snake_case` on the Record side and `camelCase` on the domain side.

-- Allows for custom mapping of values between source Records and domain objects.
+- Allows for custom conversion of values between source Records and domain objects.

 - Provides `select($domainClass) ... ->fetchDomain()` functionality for creating
   domain objects fluently from Atlas.Orm queries.

 Atlas.Transit has some reasonable prerequisites:

+- That the Mappers map 1:1 with Entity classes in a separate namespace, a la:

+    ```
+    App/
+        Domain/
+            Aggregate/
+                ...
+            Entity/
+                Foo/
+                    Foo.php
+                    FooCollection.php
+                    FooConverter.php
+            Value/
+                ...
+        DataSource/
+            Foo/
+                Foo.php
+                FooRecord.php
+                FooRecordSet.php
+    ```

 - That you can build an entire domain Entity or Aggregate from the values in a single Record (i.e., both the Row and the Related for the Record).